 What can go wrong with Certificate Pinning?

 Certificate pinning with HTTP Public Key Pinning (HPKP) can be risky as wrong pinning can prohibit your website or cause loss of connectivity in your application.
-Few below issues that make certificate pinning risky.
+Few below issues make certificate pinning risky.

-Certificate pinning along with HPKP only considers predefined public key certificate for 60 days.
+Certificate pinning along with HPKP only considers predefined public key certificates for 60 days.
 However, many sites do not keep backups of a key.
-The site would be vulnerable against a single key usage in such circumstances.
+The site would be vulnerable to a single key usage in such circumstances.
 As per industry standards, Certificate authorities revoke compromised certificates.
 If your pinned key is compromised, the clients will not recognize the new certificate and only remember the earlier pinned certificate.
 Thus, a connection will not be possible with certificate pinning.

 Certificate authorities revoke the certificate due to misspelling or any invalid entry in subject name or OU fields.
 The CA takes five days in the revocation process.
-If you have pinned your certificate in client code, it is hard to update the new certificate for all your clients in just 5 days.
+If you have pinned your certificate in the client code, it is hard to update the new certificate for all your clients in just 5 days.

 From the above-discussed situations, certificate pinning seems harmful rather than safe.
 Even Google and Firefox have removed pinning after a few years of launching due to denial-of-service and hostile pinning attacks.
-The main difficulty is the brief time you need to make changes like key changes, issuers, CA vendors, certificates for your clients.
-If you have given lifetime support for an application and your certificate is pinned, it is hard to provide updates to your pinned certificate.
+The main difficulty is the brief time you need to make changes like key changes, issuers, CA vendors, and certificates for your clients.
+If you have been given lifetime support for an application and your certificate is pinned, it is hard to provide updates to your pinned certificate.
 Many certificate authorities prohibit the usage of public-key pinning due to its complexities.

 Which Certificates Can Be Pinned?

-Application owners can choose to pin all three root, intermediate and leaf certificates instead of pinning a single certificate.
+Application owners can choose to pin all three roots, intermediate and leaf certificates instead of pinning a single certificate.
 Application developers, therefore, try to pin all three certificates in a chain of trust.
 The main disadvantage of a single certificate pinning is that a hacker can benefit from leveraging a certificate from the same CA and take advantage of this loophole.